Dos pintores pintorescos

-Dos pintores pintorescos is a 1967 Mexican comedy film starring Viruta and Capulina.
+Dos pintores pintorescos (lit.
+Two picturesque painters) is a 1967 Mexican comedy film starring Viruta and Capulina.
 It was shot in Eastmancolor with cinematography by Rosalío Solano.

 Plot

 Viruta and Capulina are two painters who work painting skyscrapers.
 One day, while lunching on a scaffolding, Capulina accidentally spills paint onto a policeman down under and he decides to escape by walking off the scaffolding.
 He falls, but he rapidly holds on to Viruta as he tries to stand against a window.
 On the other side of that window, a man named Lorenzo stabs a certain woman meanwhile his lover Carmina is watching.
 As Capulina stands next to the window, Lorenzo and Carmina see him as he tells them that he has "never seen death from up close".
 Lorenzo, believing that Capulina has witnessed the crime, searches for his gun meanwhile Capulina achieves safety when Viruta hauls the scaffolding downward as he picks him up.
 As both Viruta and Capulina get out of Lorenzo's reach, they encounter the policeman to whom they spilled paint who fines them two-hundred pesos as punishment.

 After another incident with a painting, Capulina decides to become an artist instead of a painter as he confirms his occupation's danger.
 Viruta and Capulina also visit a nearby artists' club where they meet two beautiful art students, Diana and Julia.
 Both Diana and Julia study art at the studio of Diana's father, an Italian art professor.
 Viruta and Capulina manage to negotiate a deal with the professor in order to receive art classes.
 As a result of the negotiation, Viruta and Capulina paint the walls of various rooms within the studio.